 The kriya yogi, guru and astrologer Yukteswar (1855-1936) wrote a slim treatise called The Holy Science (1894).
 In the first part of it, he erroneously postulates that a 24,000 year long cycle is as long as an astronomical cycle of about 25,770 years, the so-called Great Year, and builds time calculations as if the Great Year were 24,000 years.
 That is a mistake, and time calculations that are based on that error, will grow worse as time passes.

 A significant error should be acknowledged and then corrected, if that can be.
 But if a sect or cult publishes the work, normal corrective enough activity may not happen.
 Instead, proselytes may pop up and hail what is wrong, closing their eyes to what is bad.
 Don't be among their number, for such failings are detrimental to scientific advances.

 Improper ways, wrong numbers

 Schoolboy findings to compare with.
 A schoolboy may find errors in the textbook and make aware of it without being thrown to the wolves for it.
 He may not be fiendish and plotting for it either, not free from errors himself, but just awake enough for it, and candid.
 In a decent class and in a scientific discipline such detective work is good.

 Ages.
 In ancient India and Greece of old there are mentions of four eras, ages.
 The Greek ages are Gold, Silver, Brass and Iron.
 The yugas, eras, of India are: Satya, Treta, Dwapara and Kali Yuga.
 Yukteswar says in The Holy Science that we are in the Dvapara Yuga ("Bronze Age").

 Speculation going into calendars for folks.
-Itstands out plainly that Yukteswar uses improper calculations for telling the times.
-He says the bottom of a cycle was reached around 500 CE.
+It stands out that Yukteswar uses improper calculations for telling the times.
+He says the bottom of a main cycle was reached around 500 CE.
 But the data for saying so should be questioned.
 Also take into account that others have other such "cycle bottom" and "cycle start" years.
 There are divergent views.